lain0/capistrano3-nginx/README.md

-Nginx support for Capistrano 3.x, with sudo prompt
+Nginx support for Capistrano 3.x, with sudo password prompt

 ## Installation